MaDHouSe79/mh-npcservices/readme.md

 - NPC Taxi      - Take you where ever you want on the map.(just set a waypoint and call a taxi)
 - NPC Limo      - Take you where ever you want on the map in style .(just set a waypoint and call a limo)

+### Dont forget to edit the qb-smallresources/config.lua
+- Go to resources/[qb]/qb-smallresources/config.lua look for (Config.BlacklistedVehs)
+- Set vehicles in to false so it can spawn in.

 ## NOTE Open Source, at least give me the credit for making this script.
 - Don't act if you created this script, you can change stuff or use stuff, i don't care.